isi-vista/adam/docs/using_adam_tutorials/adding_a_property.rst

 are defined in :any:`adam.language_specific.english.english_phase1_lexicon` and :any:`adam.language_specific.chinese.chinese_phase1_lexicon`, respectively.
-These define mappings from ontology nodes (as defined in the previous section) and *lexicon entries*, which tell ADAM how to describe the corresponding thing.
+These define mappings from ontology nodes (as defined in the previous section) to *lexicon entries*, which tell ADAM how to describe the corresponding thing.

 Our English lexicon entry for rubber will look like this: